christiancho/perihelion/README.md

 - Get a green bundle with `webpack`.
 - Learn enough `Easel.js` and `Physics.js` to render a simple Newtonian orbit with a star and a ship.

-**Day 2**: Build out the `Celestial` object and the childclass `Star` with the respective values.
+**Day 2**: Build out the `Celestial` object and the child class `Star` with the respective values.
 Get the rendering of all kinds of `Star`s and with different colors and positions.
 Goals for the day:
 - Complete the `celestial.js` module (constructor and update functions)
 - Render the planets to the `Canvas` using `Easel.js`